Lee Graham

-Lee Willard Graham (born September 22, 1959) is a former outfielder in Major League Baseball who played briefly for the Boston Red Sox during the season.
+Lee Willard Graham (born September 22, 1959) is an American former outfielder in Major League Baseball who played briefly for the Boston Red Sox during the season.
 Listed at 5' 10", 170 lb., Graham batted and threw left-handed.

 Graham went hitless in six at-bats, while scoring two runs with one RBI in five games.
 He appeared in three games as an outfielder, collecting a perfect 1.000 fielding average in seven chances.

 Baseball career

 Lee was selected by the Boston Red Sox in the 26th round (641st overall) of the 1977 June Amateur Baseball draft out of Forest High School (Florida).